Pur vs. Brita—which water filter pitcher is better?

 The Pur Classic 11-cup pitcher is one of the most popular and most basic Pur pitchers.

-Between the Brita Everyday and Grand pitchers and the Pur Classic and Ultimate pitchers, we found that, barring a few minor things, there was very little difference in the experience of actually using these pitchers on a day-to-day basis.
+Between the Brita Everyday and Grand pitchers, and the PUR Classic and Ultimate pitchers, we found that, barring a few minor differences, the experience of using these pitchers on a day-to-day basis is similar.

-While the Pur pitchers had a slightly larger capacity than the Brita pitchers (11 cups vs. 10 cups) and were easier to disassemble, the Brita pitchers had more secure lids and felt less top-heavy when the reservoirs were filled with water.
+While the PUR pitchers had a slightly larger capacity than the Brita pitchers (11 cups vs. 10 cups) and were easier to disassemble, the Brita pitchers had more secure lids and felt less top-heavy when filled with water.

-To see which type of pitcher is better for you and your kitchen situation, we recommend (if possible) trying a pitcher out before buying it so that you can get a feel for its weight, required fridge space, and likelihood to spill.
+To determine which type of pitcher is best for you and your kitchen situation, we recommend trying one out if possible.
+This way, you can get a feel for its weight, required fridge space, and likelihood to spill.

 Which brand is the winner?